isis3710-uniandes-backup/Team13-front/README.md

 # Deployed App

-The app is currently being deployed and the working link will be uploaded as soon as it is done!
+The app is currently being deployed at : https://b4berry.herokuapp.com/

-#  To Deploy
+#  To run locally

 This project communicates with a back-end API for it to work properly,therefore you must also clone the back-end repo (you can find the source code here: https://github.com/isis3710-uniandes/Team13-back).